It’s that time of year again! The hemispheres are set to do battle in the annual North v South Derby at the Stade de Frigid.

 Bismarck Preevy is back in form and replaces his twin brother Augustin Strauvy in the Penguins’ starting XV as he closes in on former skipper John Smealamu’s record for Test caps at hooker.

 Players to watch:

-Prediction: It's a tough one to call, but considering the past results, the Penguins must start as favourites...but anything is possible.
-You can be sure of one thing: After the game the 'refreshments' will flow thick and fast.
-The Hemispheres to draw 25-all and everyone to have a merry Christmas, a cracking New Year, be friends and live happily ever after!
+Prediction: Margins are always small at this level but the Penguins must start as favourites.
+You can be sure of one thing: After the game the ‘refreshments’ will flow thick and fast.
+The Hemispheres to draw 25-all and everyone to have cracking New Year, be friends and live happily ever after!